Tan Cheng Hoe: Malaysia national team

 Tan continued to lead the Malaysian team in the 2022 FIFA World Cup qualification after he been reward by the Football Association of Malaysia (FAM) to manage the team for another two years until his contract ended in 2020.
-Although the team under his management able to easily routed Timor-Leste in the first round by 12–2 in aggregate to proceed into the second round, the team only able to defeating Indonesia by 3–2 in an away match before losing two matches against United Arab Emirates in home by 1–2 and against Vietnam by 0–1 in an away match where they meet again for the fourth time through his managerial career despite of all the promises Tan has made earlier to the Malaysian fans before the competition started.
+Although the team under his management able to easily routed Timor-Leste in the first round by 12–2 in aggregate to proceed into the second round, the team only able to defeating Indonesia by 3–2 in an away match before losing two matches against United Arab Emirates in home by 1–2 and against Vietnam by 0–1 in an away match where they meet again for the fourth time through his managerial career despite all the promises Tan has made earlier to the Malaysian fans before the competition started.
 After the two consecutive defeats, he then led Malaysia to win one of the most famous matches in their history, beating neighbour and Southeast Asian powerhouse Thailand 2–1 to extend its unbeaten streak at home to Thailand, and Indonesia 2–0 also at home to keep maintaining Malaysia's World Cup dream alive.

-In terms of personal accolades, Tan Cheng Hoe has a single Malaysian Manager of the Year award to his name.
+In terms of personal accolades, Tan has a single Malaysian Manager of the Year award to his name.

 On 3 January 2022, Tan has resigned as the head coach of Football Association of Malaysia (FAM) following Malaysia's failure to qualify for the semi-finals of the AFF Cup 2020 in Singapore.

 Selangor

 On 24 September 2022, Tan Cheng Hoe appointed as Selangor first team head coach.
+Tan, who took the helm of Selangor in September 2022, has been instrumental in the club's recent successes, notably leading them to runner-up positions in both the 2022 Malaysia Cup and the 2023 Malaysia Super League.
+Such feats not only elevated the team's standing but also secured their spot in the prestigious AFC Champions League Two for 2024/2025 season group stage.
+The mutual decision for Cheng Hoe to leave was made smoother with a compensation fee received by Selangor upon his contract termination, highlighting the amicable nature of his departure.

+Police Tero

+On 29 February 2024, Thai League 1 club Police Tero announced the appointment of Tan as the head coach and designated Worrawoot Srimaka as the technical director.
+He secured nine points from his games in charge, which were ultimately not enough to keep the team in the league, with the club's relegation confirmed on 13 May 2024.